KehindeAkinbowale/alx-system_engineering-devops/0x01-shell_permissions/README.md

-adds execute permission to the owner of the file
+Add execute permission to owner and group and read only to other users